-class BlockConclusion(value)

-class Modifier(name, value, terminator)

-Bases: NamedTuple

-- name (str) -

-- value (Any) -

-- terminator (Optional[str]) -

-name: str

-Alias for field number 0

-value: Any

-Alias for field number 1

-terminator: Optional[str]

-Alias for field number 2

-asdict()

-Return a new dict which maps field names to their values.

-classmethod make(iterable)

-Make a new Modifier object from a sequence or iterable

-'''

-replace(kwds)

-'''

-Return a new Modifier object replacing specified fields with new values class DynamicScenario(args, kwargs)

-'''

-Bases: Invocable

-'''

-Internal class for scenarios which can execute during dynamic simulations.
+class BlockConclusion(value) Bases: Enum An enumeration. class Modifier(name, value, terminator) Bases: NamedTuple Parameters • name (str) -• value (Any) -• terminator (Optional[str]) name: str Alias for field number 0 value: Anv Alias for field number 1 terminator: Optional[str] Alias for field number 2 asdict() Return a new dict which maps field names to their values. classmethod make(iterable) Make a new Modifier object from a sequence or iterable replace(kwds) Return a new Modifier object replacing specified fields with new values class DynamicScenario(args, kwargs) Bases: Invocable Internal class for scenarios which can execute during dynamic simulations.
 Provides additional information complementing Scenario, which originally only supported static scenarios.
-The two classes should probably eventually be merged.

-classmethod requiresArguments()

-Whether this scenario cannot be instantiated without arguments.

-'''

-bindTo(scene)

-'''

-Bind this scenario to a sampled scene when starting a new simulation.
+The two classes should probably eventually be merged. classmethod requiresArguments() Whether this scenario cannot be instantiated without arguments. bindTo(scene) Bind this scenario to a sampled scene when starting a new simulation. prepare(delayPreconditionCheck=False) Prepare the scenario for execution, executing its setup block. start() Start the scenario, starting its compose block, behaviors, and monitors. step() Execute the (already-started) scenario for one time step.

-'''

-prepare(delayPreconditionCheck=False)

-'''

-Prepare the scenario for execution, executing its setup block.

-'''

-start()

-'''

-Start the scenario, starting its compose block, behaviors, and monitors.

-'''

-step()

-'''

-Execute the (already-started) scenario for one time step.